SteveJustin1963/tec-SCOPE/README.md

 ## 8254 interval timer
+if we can guess a duration from the code internaly while we read the freq pulses we maybe able to gauge the angle. but if not then use an
-using the 8254 Programmable Interval Timer (PIT) to generate a square wave and use this to measure the input frequency.
+8254 Programmable Interval Timer (PIT) to generate a regular square wave and use this to calculate the input frequency then turn that into the angle.

 in the code: